BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `fix_enemy_loot_spawn_patterns.txt` - I wanted to fix the loot drop pattern for the Maliwan Slaughter bosses, but started with Mouthpiece instead, since he's many orders of magnitude easier to get to.
 Anyway, no dice.
+- `gen_faster_npcs.py` - DLC3 added a few NPCs who walk reaaal slowly, and I wanted to see if I could speed them up.
+Started with Oletta (intending to test around the Lost and Found mission), but didn't get anywhere -- I think I have the right attribute to go after, but I haven't been able to figure out a correct hotfix syntax, so I don't know if that's right.
+Anyway, giving up for now.